jendang/final-project-meal-planner-server/README.md

 to their shopping list, which can be printed out.

-The frontend repo can be found here:  https://github.com/sabeenski/final-project-meal-planner-client You can visit the actual website here: https://planet-friendly-meal-planner.netlify.com/login
+The frontend repo can be found here:  https://github.com/sabeenski/final-project-meal-planner-client
+<br> You can visit the actual website here: https://planet-friendly-meal-planner.netlify.com/login